 The financial statements are general purpose financial statements which has been prepared in accordance with Australian Accounting Standards ("AAS"), including Australian Accounting Interpretations, adopted by the Australian Accounting Standards Board ("AASB") and the Corporations Act 2001.
-The financial statements and notes of the Credit Union comply with International Financial Reporting Standards and interpretations adopted by the International Accounting Standards Board.
 The Credit Union is a for-profit entity for the purpose of preparing these general purpose financial statements.